jespino/django-lot/README.rst

 Django Fast Authentication Request over Token easy the creation of token based logins.
-Can be on-time-logins, temporary valid logins or permanent logins, alwais based on your settings.
+Can be on-time-logins, temporary valid logins or permanent logins, always based on your settings.

 How to install
 --------------